postrequest/xeca/README.md

 ![gif](https://github.com/postrequest/storage/blob/master/xeca/sliver.gif?raw=true)

 ## Acknowledgements
 This tool would not be possible without the sharing of knowledge and information.
-Ideas, snippets and code from from the following authors should be acknowledged:
+Ideas, snippets and code from the following authors should be acknowledged:
 [@monoxgas](https://github.com/monoxgas)
 [@H0neyBadger](https://github.com/H0neyBadger)
 [@stephenfewer](https://github.com/stephenfewer)